techidaily/site-screen-mirroring-recording/source/_posts/updated-in-2024-exclusive-online-cam-dance-duels.md

 ![Webcam Games ](https://images.wondershare.com/filmora/article-images/night-of-the-ninja.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you are a true Ninja lover, this game has something special to make your gaming hours more interesting.
 Players can use any part of their body to defend against the aggressive and attacking ninjas.
 Although this game has gained lesser popularity in the webcam gaming world, those who love to explore fighting and ninja games will definitely find it valuable collection on the network.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MPoakxUNf9o?si=S-ppSqzHzN9VrxC7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Playing more Free Webcam Games from Scratch Studio